watterott/HDMI-Adapter/docu/FAQ.md

 ## How to flash/update the EDID EEPROM?
-The EEPROM (I2C) can be flashed via the ATmega32u4 Microcontroller.
+The EEPROM (I2C) is empty on new adapters and can be flashed via the ATmega32u4 Microcontroller.
 The jumper/switch settings can be found in the [schematics PDF file](https://github.com/watterott/HDMI-Display/tree/master/hardware). and the programming can be done via the firmware (see [EDID EEPROM Programming](https://github.com/watterott/HDMI-Display/tree/master/software#edid-eeprom-programming)).
 To modify the EDID data under a Windows OS you can use *Raylar's Phoenix EDID Designer*.